SIRAHFF/documentation/docs/source/GROMACS/Tutorial-6.rst

 .. caution::

-  The number of added WT4 molecules **3875** may change according to the software version.
+  The number of added WT4 molecules, **3875**, may change according to the software version.

-Remove misplaced WT4 molecules inside the bilayer (read sirah.ff/0ISSUES and `FAQs <../FAQ>` for comments on known solvation problems):
+Remove misplaced WT4 molecules inside the bilayer:

 .. code-block:: bash